williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 10 September 2023
+* "*If something external is causing you distress, it’s not the thing itself that’s troubling you but your judgment about it, and it’s within your power to erase that right now.
+And if it’s something internal to yourself, is anyone stopping you from looking at it in a more positive way?
+Likewise, if you’re distressed because you’re failing to do something that strikes you as sound, why not do it rather than indulge in distress?*" - Marcus Aurelius, Meditations 8.47

 ## 3 September 2023
 * "*Costs do not exist to be calculated, they exist to be reduced.*” - Taiichi Ohno<br/><br/>
 * "*Thinking is difficult, that's why most people judge.*" - Carl Yung